Vegan Naan

-Naan dough is leavened with yeast and made with yogurt for a super soft texture.
+Naan dough is leavened with yeast and made with yogurt for a fluffy soft texture.
 Traditionally it’s baked in a clay oven called a Tandoori.
 The dough is prepped and slapped across the inside of the hot oven wall, bubbling as it cooks.

 If you’ve ever had naan, you know just how delicious it is!
+Now, you can make it at home with this simple vegan naan recipe, complete with full step-by-step photos to guide you.

 Ingredients You’ll Need

-• Yeast – We’ll be using rapid-rise fast acting yeast.
+Yeast – We’ll be using rapid-rise fast-acting yeast.
 If you only have active dry yeast see notes in the recipe card.

-• Sugar – Organic pure cane sugar or pure maple syrup will be fine.
+Sugar – Organic pure cane sugar or pure maple syrup will be fine.
 Sugar is necessary to help activate the yeast.

-• Salt – Pref. mineral or sea salt.
+Salt – Pref. mineral or sea salt.

-• Oil – Use your favorite olive oil, but really any oil will do.
-Try a garlic infused olive oil for added flavor.
+Oil – Use your favorite olive oil, but really any oil will do.
+Try a garlic-infused olive oil for added flavor.

 How To Make Vegan Naan